 Certification can be devastating for the child.
 Having a criminal record can derail future school and job prospects.

-Below our Las Vegas criminal defense attorneys explain the certification process.
-We also explain how it may be stopped.
+Below, our Las Vegas criminal defense attorneys explain the certification process.
+We also explain how it may be challenged.

 1. When can children be certified as adults?

 It depends on the delinquency charges:

 1.1.
 Mandatory certification

 - The child was 16 or 17 at the time; and

 - The charge was for sexual assault (rape) or a firearm crime